• Overview

 Est. cost $241M (Visual simulation)

 Drivers would exit US 101 northbound between the top of Cal Park Hill and the Bellam Boulevard off-ramp.
-The connector would be an elevated structure that crosses Andersen Drive and follows the alignment of Simms Street before merging with I-580 eastbound.
+A new bridge structure would cross Andersen Drive and follow the alignment of Simms Street before merging with I-580 eastbound.

 (Click to enlarge)